jlh040/Python-Flask-Survey-App/README.md

 - ### This is a simple survey application where I rely on Flask, and also make use of template inheritance via Jinja.
+(Update: Answers to the survey are now stored in Flask's session and sent to the user as a cookie.
+This fixes many problems.
   - #### (To-do: Include more comments, and add more CSS.)